keboola/connection-docs/extractors/other/aws-s3/index.md

 {: .image-popup}
 ![Screenshot - Create table](/extractors/other/aws-s3/ui3.png)

-You can create multiple tables from files stored in your AWS S3 bucket(s).
-Each table has different settings (key, load type, etc.), but they all share the same credentials.
 To create a new table click the **New Table** button and assign a name.
 This name will be used to create the destination table name in Storage and can be modified.